 What’s changed?
 On August 6, 2021, Governor Pritzker signed Senate Bill 1632 (SB1632) into law, removing testing requirements for licensed social workers (LSWs).
 The only things that changes is that the ASWB exam that Illinois uses for the LSW license will no longer be needed.
 The bill also removes language around MSWs being able to take the test in their final semester since the LSW exam will no longer be needed.

 Is this law in effect yet?
-No, the effective date will not begin until January 1, 2022.
+Yes, the effective date began until January 1, 2022.

 When should I apply?
 Assuming you are not planning on taking the ASWB exam between now and December 31, 2021, you should apply on January 1, 2022.
 We anticipate that the Illinois Department of Financial & Professional Regulation (IDFPR) will eventually create a new form; however, we have been informed that you may use the existing application and can skip the areas about the exam.